-Port Susan Snow Goose & Birding Festival > What to Bring - the essentials and a few fun things
+Port Susan Snow Goose & Birding Festival > What To Bring

 - Rain Gear - We are trying to schedule perfect weather, but just in case bring something to keep you dry if it rains.

 - Hat/Cap - Always a must have.
 Helps to keep you head dry, warm and the sun out of your eyes.
 It possible bring one that will keep you head dry.

 - Jacket - Its best to bring several light jackets that you can "layer" instead of one heavy jacket.
 Possibly the most popular combination is a fleece jacket and a rain jacket to go over that.

 - Foot Gear - Water proof is best, but if you don't have them bring an extra pair of shoes and socks to change into.
 Most of the birding areas at the Festival have improved trails.

 - A small back/day pack - This will help keep you things in one place and handy.
 You won’t be out in the bush overnight or trekking up the Himalayas - so your pack only needs to be large enough to hold a bottle or two of water, some snacks, camera, binoculars, personal items, etc.